 No one can make you feel inferior without your consent.- Eleanor Roosevelt

 We're all guilty of this, and no matter what level of expertise you are as a nail tech, it's always tempting to check other designs created by other nail pros.
-There's nothing wrong with admiring other nail artworks, but it can backfire if you find yourself comparing yourself to them.
+There's nothing wrong with admiring other nail artworks, but it can backfire if you find yourself comparing.

 Creatives tend to doubt themselves in terms of their artistry and skills.
 So the best thing that you can do right now to take care of your mental health by placing boundaries on things or behaviors that will make you self-sabotage.

 There's nothing wrong, of course, with browsing through nail designs for inspiration.
 If you have nail techs that you look up to, checking out their social media accounts is not a bad thing either.
 Just remember not to let social media wreak havoc on your self-worth as an artist and an individual.

 According to research released exclusively to Yahoo Finance by Sleep Junkie, three out of five Americans who work 50 to 59 hours per week feel overworked.
 People who work 60 hours or more are much more likely to be "overworked," with 77 percent saying they are.